Family recounts harrowing stories of young survivors of Mexican highway ambush

 His sister, Mckenzie Langford, 9, was grazed in the arm with a bullet, but she also went to look for help after Devin did not come back, Miller said.
 Mckenzie got lost and walked for hours in the dark before she was found by search parties.

 Five of the surviving children sustained gunshot injuries, including 9-month-old Brixon Langford, who was shot in the chest, and 4-year-old Xander Langford, who was shot in the back.
-All five have now been transferred to the U.S. for treatment.
+All five have now been transferred to the United States for treatment.

 Miller said the family was told that if the bullet had gone a quarter of an inch deeper into Brixon’s chest, he would have been killed.